NethServer/ns8-mail/dovecot/README.md

 - `DOVECOT_METRICS_PORT`, TCP port number for OpenMetrics.
 Default value is `9289`.
 - `DOVECOT_MASTER_USERS`, Comma-separated list of user names that are granted impersonate privilege.
 Default empty.
+- `DOVECOT_DISABLED_USERS`, comma-separated list of user names that have no access at all to the mail services.
+Default empty.
 - `DOVECOT_SPAM_RETENTION`, default empty, which means the feature is disabled and spam is never expunged automatically
 - `DOVECOT_SPAM_FOLDER`, default `Junk`